Niyko/Athena/README.md

 * Run `SET SENTRYDNS={sentry dns}` command to set sentry dns variable.
 * Run the command `goreleaser release --snapshot --clean` for building the binaries.

+## :zap: Telemetry notice
+This project includes telemetry to help us understand usage patterns and improve the software.
+We value your privacy and are committed to being transparent about the data we collect.

 ## :page_with_curl: License
 Athena is licensed under the [NCSL](https://github.com/Niyko/Athena/blob/main/LICENSE).